 However, when you place this mixture in the fridge overnight and let it do its thing, you’ll wake up in the morning to a thick, delicious mixture that’s ready to eat.
 The oats absorb the liquid, and the whole thing becomes pudding-like.

-Just a warning: once you start eating overnight oats, you’ll probably find yourself scouring the internet for some of the best overnight oats recipes so you can have it every morning!
+Just a warning: once you start eating overnight oats, you’ll probably find yourself scouring the internet for some of the best overnight oats recipes so you can have them every morning!

-You might be wondering why I use almond milk in this overnight oats recipe or in other overnight oats recipes like my High Protein Pumpkin Overnight Oats.
+You might be wondering why I use almond milk in this or other overnight oats recipes, like my High Protein Pumpkin Overnight Oats.

 Mainly, I use almond milk so people who can’t eat lactose can still enjoy the recipe.
 In addition to that, I love the taste of almond milk.
 It’s a little sweeter than regular milk, and a little extra sweetness never hurts, right?

 However, if you want to use regular milk (or another type of milk, like cashew or coconut) in this recipe, feel free to do so.
 It will still taste great!

 For this recipe, I recommend using old-fashioned rolled oats.